-I offer on-site half-, full-, and multi-day workshops in data visualization, presentation skills, and data visualization tools including Excel, PowerBI, R, and Tableau.
+I offer virtual and on-site half-, full-, and multi-day workshops in data visualization, presentation skills, and data visualization tools including Excel, PowerBI, R, and Tableau.
 Workshop attendees will expand their graphic literacy and learn best practices to create more effective graphs and data visualizations.
 They will also gain the knowledge about what types of visualizations work best for their audience and why.
 I will also work with your current visualization projects and suggest redesigns that will illustrate what better data visualization means for you and your content.

 I bring my experience as a PhD economist to your data.
 We will not only explore how to communicate your work but can also explore the statistical underpinnings–the theoretic.
 Beyond an ordinary workshop, I also offer project-specific consulting services to help you and your team work better with your data and create more effective graphs, interactive visualizations, infographics, and more.

 Check out my public data visualization and presentation workshops, held around the world at various times during the year!
 More details on this page.

 The study of data visualization—the visual representation of data—plays a crucial role in the work of researchers and analysts.
 Organizations tasked with producing, releasing, and analyzing large amounts of data can more effectively analyze and communicate their work by understanding how to better visualize their data.
 Often, however, visualizing results comes as a last-second addition to the output and secondary to the analysis, which ultimately limits the effective relay of information.

 - an overview of the data visualization field